Parenting: 5 Great Ways To Enrich Your Children’s Conscience

 What you think about the world is reflected in what you say and do on a day-to-day basis.
 Your children will mimic what they hear from you if you say positive things.

 Children are excellent at mimicking what they see.
-It is essential for you to be kind in both what you say and what you do at all times and in all places.
+You need to be in both what you say and what you do at all times and in all places.

 • Pay attention to what they have to say.

-There will be times when your kids will ask you questions that will make adults roll their eyes, such as “Mom, when the night comes, where does the sun sleep?”
-Listen to what they have to say and respond in a serious manner with “The sun doesn’t slumber.”
+There will be times when your kids will ask you questions that will make adults roll their eyes, such as “Mom when the night comes, where does the sun sleep?”
+Listen to what they have to say and respond seriously with “The sun doesn’t slumber.”
 It is brilliant in some other parts of the planet.

 Children will have the experience of being respected by their parents when they listen to what their parents have to say.